innerdesign/phoenix-dark/README.md

 ## VS Code theme with a minimal color palette, focused on values

+Successor of the 'simple-focus' theme, with a more uniform color palette.

 - All value types have the same vivid color;
 - Colors for keywords / control characters / ponctuation etc. are muted;
 - Optimised to work with the lit-html extension (js in html in js...).